Mr-Dheer/EDA-Using-Youtube-Video-Data-from-Most-Popular-Podcast-Channels/README.md

 - Explored the upload frequency and preferred upload days of creators in the podcast niche.

-#### To use this project:

-- Clone the repository to your local machine.
-- Ensure you have the required dependencies installed as specified in the requirements file.
-- Follow the instructions in the project documentation to obtain the YouTube video metadata via the YouTube API.
-- Preprocess the data using the provided scripts to ensure data quality and enhance analysis capabilities.
-- Explore the dataset and gain insights through the provided notebooks for exploratory data analysis.
-- Review the conclusions drawn from the analysis to understand the factors influencing video performance in the podcast niche.

 #### Contributions

 Contributions to this project are welcome.
 If you find any improvements or additional features that could enhance the analysis, feel free to fork the repository and submit pull requests to contribute to its development.